Home

 reciprocity and no additional benefits are accrued.

-The health & welfare hours sent back to your home fund equals
+The health & welfare (H&W) hours sent back to your home fund equals

-your hours worked multiplied by the current health & welfare rate of
+your hours worked multiplied by the current H&W rate of the local

 amount contributed by your employer.

-This means that when the health and welfare rate of the Local where
+Which means that when the H&W rate of the Local where

 you are currently working (participating fund) is less than